 We are not currently a party to any material legal proceedings.
-We may from time to time become involved in various legal proceedings arising in the ordinary course of business.
+We may from time to time become involved in various legal proceedings such as those arising in the ordinary course of business.

 ITEM 4.
 MINE SAFETY DISCLOSURES

 Not applicable.